Ethnic and Sex Differences in Physiology

 Sex differences in cardiac physiology

-Women tend to have longer QT intervals than men resulting in a five-fold higher risk of sudden cardiac death.
+Women tend to have a longer QT interval than men and have a 2-fold increased risk of developing Torsades de Pointes, a life-threatening heart rhythm disturbance, when taking drugs that prolong cardiac repolarisation.
 Yet, women remain understudied in clinical trials.

-We want to gain further insights into why women have, on average, longer QT intervals than men and why they are generally at greater risk of sudden cardiac death.
+We want to gain further insights into why women have, on average, longer QT intervals than men and the risk factors which contribute to triggering sudden cardiac death.

 Sex and ethnic differences in biomarkers